What is Reiki?

 If you have heard of reiki but not seen it written anywhere you might expect to see it spelled raky, raykee.
 If you've read about reiki and seen the word reiki you might be pronouncing it ryekey, ryekee, rayky, reeki, reekay, or reeky.
 Rest assured that if you pronounce reiki to rhyme with cakey you've got it spot on :)

-I became a Reiki practitioner, along with qualifying as a Reflexologist in 1999, followed by becoming a Reiki level 3 and Reiki Master in 2003.
+I became a Reiki practitioner, along with qualifying as a Reflexologist in 1999.
+A few years later I was attuned and trained to Reiki level 3 and Reiki Master in 2003, beginning teaching reiki a couple of years later.

-I've treated people with hands-on healing in Coalville, Loughborough, Leicester, and Leicestershire, and distance healing all over the UK, for 18 years.
+I've treated people with hands-on reiki healing in healing centres in Coalville, Loughborough, Leicester, Leicestershire, and distance healing all over the UK, for 19 years.
 I began teaching Reiki regularly in 2006.

 Although I've always treated animals on an occasional basis I took this further by undertaking Advanced Animal Reiki Practitioner training in 2014 with Sarah Berrisford.